OpenAI says it's impossible to train AI without copyrighted works

 In some of the lawsuits filed against OpenAI and Microsoft, the plaintiffs accuse them of refusing to pay authors for their work, citing that OpenAI and Microsoft are experiencing massive financial gain from copyrighted materials.

-The New York Times filed a lawsuit against OpenAI, where it cited instances where ChatGPT gave users excerpts of written text from paywalled articles.
+The New York Times filed a lawsuit against OpenAI, citing instances where ChatGPT gave users excerpts of written text from paywalled articles.
 OpenAI said the suit from The Times has no merit and that it still hopes a partnership can be made with the publication.

-Source: Engadget
+Via: Engadget